ForrestYankey/ForrestYankey/README.md

 Hello!
 My name is Forrest Yankey.
 I'm currently attending Tech Elevator to learn how to become a software developer.

-Fun fact: I used to be an elementary music techer and have a Masters in Percussion Performance.
+Fun fact: I used to be an elementary music teacher and have a Master's in Percussion Performance.